 - (1) The Company and the Selling Stockholders have agreed to indemnify the several Underwriters against certain liabilities, including liabilities under the Securities Act of 1933, as amended.
-See "Underwriting." - (2) Before deducting expenses payable by the Company, estimated to be \$750,000. - (3) The Company and the Selling Stockholders have granted to the several Underwriters 30-day over-allotment options to purchase, in the aggregate, up to 525,000 additional shares of the Common Stock on the same terms and conditions as set forth above.
-If all such additional shares are purchased by the Underwriters, the total Price to Public will be \$42,262,500, the total Underwriting Discounts and Commissions will be \$2,958,375, the total Proceeds to Company will be \$21,782,297 and the total Proceeds to Selling Stockholders will be \$17,521,828.
+See "Underwriting." - (2) Before deducting expenses payable by the Company, estimated to be \$750,000. - (3) The Company and certain Selling Stockholders have granted to the several Underwriters 30-day over-allotment options to purchase, in the aggregate, up to 525,000 additional shares of the Common Stock on the same terms and conditions as set forth above.
+If all such additional shares are purchased by the Underwriters, the total Price to Public will be \$, the total Underwriting Discounts and Commissions will be \$, the total Proceeds to Company will be \$ and the total Proceeds to Selling Stockholders will be \$.
 See "Underwriting."

 The shares of Common Stock are offered by the several Underwriters, subject to delivery by the Company and the Selling Stockholders and acceptance by the Underwriters, to prior sale and to withdrawal, cancellation or modification of the offer without notice.
-Delivery of the shares of Common Stock to the Underwriters is expected to be made through the facilities of The Depository Trust Company, New York, New York, on or about February 4, 1998.
+Delivery of the shares of Common Stock to the Underwriters is expected to be made through the facilities of The Depository Trust Company, New York, New York, on or about January , 1998.